A guide for schools and education professionals

 If you would like to attend or want to contribute to the SAN please contact: [email protected]

-This event is very well attended so spaces can become limited, therefore it advised early reservation of a place is essential for any other professional who wants to attend.
+This event is very well attended so spaces can become limited; therefore, it advised early reservation of a place is essential for any other professional who wants to attend.

 Mental Health Education Network